kelvinsjk/mathlify/sites/mathlify-site/src/content/h2-1_h2_learn/01_functions/01_concepts/02_domain-and-range/01_theory.md

 ![range of a function using asymptote](/images/h2/fns/openStax_functions_range2.jpeg)

-For this last example above, the range consists of all values **except** $`0` which is a result of the horizontal asymptote $`y=0.` Hence the range can be written as a union of two exclusive intervals.
+For this last example above, the range consists of all values **except** $`0` which is a result of the horizontal asymptote $`y=0.` Hence we can write the range as a union of two exclusive intervals.

 [^cite]:
     Content in this page is adapted from OpenStax College Algebra 2e by Jay